K7413dS433d/ATM_py/README.md

 # ATM Machine

-projct with simpel database using json and text files for ATM mathcine with admin and users account
+python project with simpel database using json and text files for ATM mathcine with admin and users account

 admin authorization
 ```